Mturgal/CourseProject/ReadMe.md

-## Appropriately labeling the data set with descriptive variable names.
+## Appropriately labeling the data set with descriptive variable names

 Through converting abbreviations into words making the variables more descriptives, for this regular expressions and gsub functions are used.